Last updated on 2026-05-15

 Featured Experiences

-- Work practicum that allows students to apply their learning in a real-world setting.
+- Work practicum that allows students to apply their knowledge in a real-world setting.

-- Hands-on training with accounting software to ensure proficiency.
+- Training in accounting software to ensure proficiency in industry-standard tools.

-- Opportunities to develop problem-solving and administrative skills.
+- Complementary administrative training to develop essential problem-solving skills.

 Career Options

-Graduates of the Accounting and Payroll Administration program can pursue various career paths in Canada, including:
+Graduates of the Accounting and Payroll Administration program can pursue a variety of career paths in Canada.
+Here are some potential job options:

-- Payroll Administrator: Responsible for processing payroll, ensuring compliance with legislation, and managing employee benefits.
+- Payroll Administrator: Responsible for processing payroll, ensuring employees are paid accurately and on time, and managing payroll records.

-- Accounting Clerk: Prepares and processes bills, manages payables and receivables, and assists in financial reporting.
+- Accounting Clerk: Prepares and processes bills, manages payables and receivables, and assists in maintaining financial records.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.